animesh303/awsdevops/.amazonq/rules/jira-phases/session-continuity.md

 6. **Show specific next steps** rather than generic descriptions
 7. **Log the continuity prompt** in audit.md with timestamp
 8. **Context Summary**: After loading artifacts, provide brief summary of what was loaded for user awareness
-9. **Asking questions**: ALWAYS ask clarification or user feedback questions by placing them in .md files.
-DO NOT place the multiple-choice questions in-line in the chat session.
+9. **Session Continuity Options**: ALWAYS present session continuity options directly in the chat session.
+DO NOT create separate files for user choices.
+Present the welcome back prompt with options A, B, C, D directly in chat and wait for user response.

 ## Session Continuity File Structure